18F/pdf-forms-tutorial/README.md

 end
 ```

-The request is wrapped in a `begine rescue end` block so that errors can be caught and sent back to the client as JSON.
+The request is wrapped in a `begin rescue end` block so that errors can be caught and sent back to the client as JSON.

 To start the server, run `ruby server.rb`.
 In another terminal tab, run: